Travel guide

 You are from here, if...

-You like to swim in cold water.
+You love swimming in cold water.

-You are almost always on time.
+You're almost always on time.

 You drink four or five mugs of coffee a day.